-Finland will begin discussing the reform of energy taxation during its Presidency of the Council of the EU.
+During its Presidency, Finland has encouraged discussion of the reform of energy taxation.
 The discussion began at the Informal Meeting of Ministers for Economic and Financial Affairs (Ecofin) in Helsinki on 14 September.

-This is very relevant as the European Commission published an evaluation of the Energy Taxation Directive on 11 September.
+This was very relevant as the European Commission had published its evaluation of the Energy Taxation Directive on 11 September.
 The finance ministers will consider what needs to be taken into account if a decision is taken to revise the directive.
 The aim is also to share member states’ experiences of energy taxation reforms undertaken to reduce emissions.

 Supporting emissions reductions

 During its Presidency of the Council, Finland is stressing the need for the EU to raise its profile as a global leader in climate action.
 The aim is to establish a long-term climate strategy for the EU that will enable it to become carbon neutral by 2050.
 Finland is also promoting emissions reductions and implementation of the energy union.

 Energy taxation alone will not solve climate challenges, but it can contribute to creating effective and easily implemented economic incentives that will guide the economy in a more sustainable direction.

 During its Presidency, Finland has laid the necessary groundwork and moved forward with the debate on energy taxation.
 Preparation of the proposed amendments to the Energy Taxation Directive is the task of the Commission.
 If the Commission proposes amendments to EU legislation, these will be considered by the Council of the EU after the end of Finland’s Presidency.